dbt-labs/docs.getdbt.com/website/docs/reference/commands/compile.md

 <VersionBlock firstVersion="1.5">

-Starting in dbt v1.5, `compile` becomes interactive in the CLI using the selection syntaxt `--select` or `--inline` to target specic models or Jinja references, respectively.
-This will return the compiled SQL in the CLI (in addition to the `target/` directory).
+Starting in dbt v1.5, `compile` becomes interactive in the CLI using the selection syntax `--select` or `--inline` to target specific models or Jinja references, respectively.
+This will display the compiled SQL in the terminal (in addition to the `target/` directory).

 For example: